rustico/lambada/README.md

 ### Run locally
 ```
-$ qlambda run [-d root directory]
+$ qlambda run [-d root directory] [-c configuration file]
 $ qlambda run
 $ qlambda run -d lambda-to-run
 ```

 #### Layers
-If we defined a local module as a layer it will load the layer so we can call it from our lambda.
+If we define a local module as a layer it will load the layer so we can call it from our lambda.
 We need to have the dependencies installed in our local virtual environment.

 ```
 layers:
   - ../common/config.yaml
 ```

-The root directory needs to have a `configuration file`.

 ### Build
 It will bundle all the dependencies and create a `dist` directory with the zip file.

 ```
-$ qlambda build [-d root directory]
+$ qlambda build [-d root directory] [-c configuration file]
 $ qlambda build
 $ qlambda build -d lambda-to-build
 ```